-The proposed locations of service runs is not known at this stage but are likely to be located outside the RPA of the trees on and adjacent to the site.
-Where it is not possible to achieve this, the section of service run which passes within the RPA of a tree will be hand dug in accordance with 'broken trenches' described in NJUG 4 Section 4, an extract of which can be found in Appendix 2.
+The proposed locations of all service runs have not been finalised at this early stage.
+However, it is possible that some services will pass through the RPA of retained trees on and adjacent to the site.
+Any excavations within the RPA will be carried by hand in accordance with 'broken trenches' described in NJUG 4 Section 4, an extract of which can be found in Appendix 2.
 This will ensure that tree roots are not damaged during the installation of the service.
+All roots with a diameter of 25mm or more will be retailed, any roots with a diameter of less than 25mm will be pruned back to the edge of the trench with sharp secateurs.